TheoBueno/pacman/README.md

-#  Title of the project: Pacmen
+#  Title of the project: Pacman

 ## Description of the project: